Hankamer School of Business

 In order to graduate, a student must attain a “C” average cumulatively, including a “C” average in the courses for the major field, and a “C” average in the business core.

-Requirements for Integrated B.B.A./Graduate Degrees in Accounting
+Requirements for Accelerated B.B.A./Graduate Degrees in Accounting

 Those individuals preparing for the Certified Public Accounting professional certification should follow the B.B.A. undergraduate major in Accounting followed by the Master of Accountancy or The Master of Taxation Program described in the Graduate Catalog.